First United Presbyterian Church (FUPC) resulted from the merger of Seventh Street Presbyterian Church and Brooklyn Presbyterian Church.

 Following the Civil War, when former slaves were struggling to establish a new identity for themselves, one of the things they resorted to creating their own institutions where they could sustain and nurture themselves.
 The church became one of the paramount institutions to emerge.
 It was in 1866 when Kathleen Hayes, a former slave who worshipped at First Presbyterian Church in Charlotte, North Carolina, challenged about 30 other black members to “come down out of the gallery and worship God on the main floor.”
 Her efforts coincided with a movement by the Northern Presbyterian Church to send missionaries down south to assist in the Christianization of recently emancipated slaves.
 Mrs. Hayes’ dreams were realized when Reverend Samuel C. Alexander, a white missionary from Pittsburgh, Pennsylvania, came to Charlotte shortly after the war and purchased land on the corners of Davidson and Third Streets in his name.
 It was later transferred to blacks, where Mrs. Hayes’ new church, The Colored Presbyterian Church of Charlotte, was established.

-Seventh Street Presbyterian now First United Presbyterian
+Seventh Street United Presbyterian Church

 In 1869, the newly formed congregation purchased a wooden Lutheran Church at the corners of Seventh and College Streets.
 The new membership grew from 30 to 125 persons.
 In 1895, the Catawba Presbytery approved the change of name to Seventh Street Presbyterian Church of Charlotte (the first half of First United).
 Construction began on a new building in 1894.
 That building, which was constructed by members themselves, working in the evenings and on weekends, is one of the most notable houses of worship in Charlotte.
 It is historically and culturally significant because it is one of the city’s oldest Gothic Revival Churches.